jlparkI/AntPack/docs/installation.rst

 ================

-Starting with v0.3.9, AntPack can only be used for non-commercial purposes (e.g. academic research) and is made available under an ASL license.
+Starting with v0.3.9, AntPack can only be used for non-commercial purposes and is made available under an
+ASL license.
 To use it you'll first need to obtain a license key `at this link. <https://pwslicensekey.pythonanywhere.com/>`_